Energy commons during crisis: Understanding housing cooperative strategies through dramaturgical sociology

 Additional information:

-The National Science Centre, Poland, funded the working paper under the OPUS call in the Weave programme (2021/43/I/HS4/03185).
-We want to thank Daniel Macyszyn from the ePaństwo Foundation for helping us with obtaining administrative data, as well as Wojciech Bełch, Soňa Stara, Michal Nesladek, Nicol Staňková, and Tomáš Vácha from Czech Technical University in Prague for the exchange of ideas within the project.
+The paper was prepared within the project “Enabling energy transition in postsocialist housing cooperatives (ENBLOC)” funded by the National Science Centre, Poland, under the OPUS call in the Weave programme (2021/43/I/HS4/03185) in cooperation with the Czech Science Foundation (GF23-04341L).
+We want to thank Daniel Macyszyn from ePaństwo Foundation for helping us with obtaining administrative data, Wojciech Bełch, Soňa Stara, Michal Nesladek, Nicol Staňková, and Tomáš Vácha from the University Centre for Energy Efficient Buildings of the Czech Technical University in Prague for the exchange of ideas within the project, all participants of the 2nd Conference of the Section of Environmental Sociology (Polish Sociological Association) in Warsaw and the reviewers of the International Journal of the Commons for their insightful comments.

 Projects related to this publication: